-I will in Cassio's lodging lose this napkin,

-And let him find it.
-Trifles light as air

-Are to the jealous confirmations strong

-As proofs of holy writ: this may do something.

-The Moor already changes with my poison:

-Dangerous conceits are, in their natures, poisons.

-Which at the first are scarce found to distaste,

-But with a little act upon the blood.

-Burn like the mines of Sulphur.
-I did say so:
+I will in Cassio's lodging lose this napkin, and let him find it.
+Trifles light as air are to the jealous confirmations strong as proofs of holy writ; this may do something.
+The Moor already changes with my poison: Dangerous conceits are in their natures poisons, Which at the first are scarce found to distaste, but with a little act upon the blood Burn like the mines of sulphur.
+I did say so.
 Look, where he comes!

-Re-enter OTHELLO
+(Re-enter Othello).

-Not poppy, nor mandragora, Nor all the drowsy syrups of the world, Shall ever medicine thee to that sweet sleep Which thou owedst yesterday.
+Not poppy, nor mandragora, nor all the drowsy syrups of the world, Shall ever medicine thee to that sweet sleep Which thou owedst yesterday.

-Ha! ha! false to me?
+Othello.- Ha, ha, false to me?

-Why, how now, general! no more of that.
+lago.- Why, how now, general!
+No more of that.

-Avaunt! be gone! thou hast set me on the rack: I swear 'tis better to be much abused Than but to know't a little.
+Othello.- Avaunt! be gone!
+Thou hast set me on the rack.
+I swear 'tis better to be much abused than but to know't a little.

-How now, my lord!
+lago.- How now, my lord?

-What sense had I of her stol'n hours of lust?
-I saw't not, thought it not, it harm'd not me: I slept the next night well, was free and merry; I found not Cassio's kisses on her lips: He that is robb'd, not wanting what is stol'n, Let him not know't, and he's not robb'd at all.
+Othello.- What sense had I of her stol'n hours of lust?
+I saw't not, thought it not, it harm'd not me; I slept the next night well, was free and merry; I found not Cassio's kisses on her lips.
+He that is robb'd, not wanting what is stol'n, let him not know't and he's not robb'd at all.

-I am sorry to hear this.
+lago.- I am sorry to hear this.

-I had been happy, if the general camp,

-Pioners and all, had tasted her sweet body,

-So I had nothing known.
-O, now, for ever

-Farewell the tranquil mind! farewell content!

-Farewell the plumed troop, and the big wars,

-That make ambition virtue!
-O, farewell!

-Farewell the neighing steed, and the shrill trump,

-The spirit-stirring drum, the ear-piercing fife,

-The royal banner, and all quality,

-Pride, pomp and circumstance of glorious war!

-And, O you mortal engines, whose rude throats

-The immortal Jove's dead clamours counterfeit,

-Farewell!
+Othello.- I had been happy if the general camp, Pioners and all, had tasted her sweet body, so I had nothing known.
+O, now forever Farewell the tranquil mind!
+Farewell content!
+Farewell the plumed troop and the big wars that make ambition virtue!
+O, farewell, Farewell the neighing steed and the shrill trump, the spirit-stirring drum, the ear-piercing fife, the royal banner, and all quality, Pride, pomp, and circumstance of glorious war!
+And O you mortal engines, whose rude throats the immortal Jove's dread clamors counterfeit, Farewell!
 Othello's occupation's gone!

-Is't possible, my lord?
+lago.- Is't possible, my lord?

-Villain, be sure thou prove my love a whore, Be sure of it; give me the ocular proof: Or by the worth of man's eternal soul, Thou hadst been better have been born a dog Than answer my waked wrath!
+Othello.- Villain, be sure thou prove my love a whore; Be sure of it.
+Give me the ocular proof; or, by the worth of man's eternal soul, thou hadst been better have been born a dog than answer my waked wrath!

-Is't come to this?
+lago.- Is't come to this?

-Make me to see't; or, at the least, so prove it, That the probation bear no hinge nor loop To hang a doubt on; or woe upon thy life!
+Othello.- Make me to see't; or at the least so prove it, that the probation bear no hinge nor loop to hang a doubt on; or woe upon thy life!

-My noble lord,--
+lago.- My noble lord-

-If thou dost slander her and torture me, Never pray more; abandon all remorse; On horror's head horrors accumulate; Do deeds to make heaven weep, all earth amazed; For nothing canst thou to damnation add Greater than that.
+Othello.- If thou dost slander her and torture me, never pray more; abandon all remorse; on horror's head horrors accumulate; do deeds to make heaven weep, all earth amazed; for nothing canst thou to damnation add Greater than that.

-O grace!
-O heaven forgive me!
+lago.- O grace!
+O heaven defend me!
 Are you a man? have you a soul or sense?
 God be wi' you; take mine office.
-O wretched fool.

-That livest to make thine honesty a vice!
+O wretched fool, that livest to make thine honesty a vice!
 O monstrous world!
-Take note, take note, O world,

-To be direct and honest is not safe.

-I thank you for this profit; and from hence

-I'll love no friend, sith love breeds such offence.
+Take note, take note, O world, to be direct and honest is not safe.
+I thank you for this profit, and from hence I'll love no friend sith love breeds such offense.

-Nay, stay: thou shouldst be honest.
+Othello.- Nay, stay; thou shouldst be honest.

-I should be wise, for honesty's a fool And loses that it works for.
+lago.- I should be wise; for honesty's a fool, and loses that it works for.